Sarah Isgur

-Sarah Isgur (born November 9, 1982) is an American attorney, political commentator, and former spokesperson in the United States Department of Justice.
-While serving in the Trump administration, Isgur defended the Trump administration's family separation policy, as well as Executive Order 13769 (known as the "Trump travel ban").
+Sarah Maureen Isgur (born November 9, 1982) is an American attorney, political commentator, and former spokesperson at the United States Department of Justice.

-Isgur was campaign manager for the Carly Fiorina 2016 presidential campaign.
-She also worked for the 2012 Mitt Romney presidential campaign.
+In 2016, Isgur was a fellow at the Harvard Institute of Politics.
+Isgur was deputy campaign manager for the Carly Fiorina 2016 presidential campaign.
+Prior to that, she worked for the Mitt Romney 2012 presidential campaign.

-In 2016, she was a fellow at the Harvard Institute of Politics.
-She hosts the podcast Advisory Opinions for The Dispatch.
+She hosts a podcast, Advisory Opinions, for The Dispatch, a conservative media outlet.